Below are some reasons to eat more healthy pineapple and how to add delicious pineapple to your diet.

 The most beneficial part of the pineapple is its core which contains ridiculously high levels of bromelain which is a proteolytic enzym.
 This acts as an anti-inflammatory, a muscle relaxant and interrupts the development of cancerous cells.
 In the past, it was believed that eating pineapple could lead to miscarriage but a woman would need to consume at least 10 whole pineapples at once for this to even begin to become a concern.

-Pineapples contain high amounts of vitamin C and manganese which are important for the immune system and healthy skin cell renewal.
+system and healthy skin cell renewal.
 Pineapples also have large quantities of thiamin, a B vitamin that is involved in energy production and the correct energy consumption within the body.

 When it comes to eye health, forget the old adage that carrots are best.
 Pineapple can help prevent and reverse macular degeneration and improve the clarity of vision.
 The high levels of ascorbic acid and vitamin C help naturally whiten the teeth and lift stains off of the surfaces of them, and the juice itself can be used in hair to naturally lighten it in the sun.